The cosmic web's Lyman-$\alpha$ glow at $z \approx 2.5$; hydrodynamic models, dust, and wide-field, narrow-band detection: Introduction

-More specific drivers for the theoretical calculations in this paper come from (i) the reported HI Lyman-$\alpha$ detection of the cosmic web by the Condor Array Telescope in New Mexico reported in \cite{Lanzetta2024}, and (ii) the recently commenced construction of an expanded southern hemisphere version of Condor in the Atacama\footnote{\url{https://tbrnewsmedia.com/tag/kenneth-lanzetta/}} (particularly as a core capability and goal of the latter is to obtain the first deep, wide-field (multi-square-degrees) images of diffuse Lyman-$\alpha$ emission from the cosmic web).
-The design and technical capabilities of Condor New Mexico are described in \cite{Lanzetta2023}.
-Condor NM has recently \citep{Lanzetta2024} obtained a deep, wide-field image that covers most of the Cosmos Evolution Survey (COSMOS) field \citep{Cucciati2018}.
-The Condor NM data comprise 172 hours integration through a narrow band filter, complemented by 26 hours integration through a luminance filter.
-The narrow band filter is centred at 422.5 nm with a bandpass of 1 nm, probing the redshift shell $z=2.24754 \pm 0.0030$ for Lyman-$\alpha$, corresponding to a velocity interval of 710 km\,s$^{-1}$.
+A specific driver for the theoretical calculations in this paper arises from our own work using the Condor Array Telescope in New Mexico \citep{Lanzetta2023, Lanzetta2025}.
+Using this facility, we are carrying out deep, wide-field imaging covering most of the COSMOS field \citep{Cucciati2018}, using a narrow-band filter, complemented by luminance filter imaging.
+The narrow-band filter is centred at 422.5 nm with a bandpass of 1 nm, probing the redshift shell $z=2.4754 \pm 0.0030$ for Lyman-$\alpha$, corresponding to a velocity interval of 710 km\,s$^{-1}$.
 This image size is $\approx 2.8 \times 1.3$ degrees at a pixel scale of 0.85 arcsec pix$^{-1}$.
 The cosmological volume probed is around 279,000 comoving Mpc$^3$, around 4-5 orders of magnitude larger than a typical galaxy cluster.
-In order to focus specifically on the background photon properties, all discrete objects (i.e. stars and galaxies) have been masked.
+Ultra-deep wide-field imaging data of this kind is likely to lead to significant advances in understanding the physics of cosmic web formation and evolution.

-In Section \ref{sec:Methods} we describe the methodology adopted in this paper.
+In Section \ref{sec:Methods}, we describe the methodology adopted in this paper.
 Section 3 provides several results emerging from the simulation post-processing calculations, including the final surface brightness maps and the inferences that can be made from them.
-In Section \ref{sec:addnoise} we show that Lyman-$\alpha$ is the dominant photon source and that other emission line contributions to the UV excess are likely to be negligible.
-Therefore, our theoretical calculations support the conclusion that the Condor observations are very likely the first detection of wide-field diffuse cosmic web Lyman-$\alpha$ emission at $z_{abs}=2.48$ - see Sections \ref{sec:diffs} and \ref{sec:addnoise}.
-Section \ref{sec:Conclusions} summarises the main findings of this work.
+The theoretical calculations described in Section \ref{sec:dust} explore two treatments for high mass particles, optical depth thresholding and dust modelling.
+The first effectively rejects high column density gas such that, effectively, only diffuse, tenuous gas contributes to the statistical Lyman-$\alpha$ emission.
+The second, less conservative modelling choice, retains {\it all} simulation particles but applies dust attenuation based on a Galactic model, modified to allow for particle metallicities, as provided in the simulation output data.
+This second approach reveals interesting (but quite diverse) trends from the different cosmological simulations used in our work.